Essentials of Mapping: A Comprehensive Guide

 If nothing is explicitly specified, our auto mapping will exhibit the following behaviors:

-• Key: It will default to using the key defined in your database, if available.
+- Key: Will try to use the key defined in your database, if available.

 This approach explains why many examples in our documentation work seamlessly without requiring specific mappings.